Chetanr/digivizer-tech-challenge/README.md

 ### Running the code

+Make sure that you are in the root level of the project to perform the below steps.

 1. Install the components using `npm install`.

 2. To run the code, run `npm start`.
 A new tab will open on the browser.